Retch/ShareABike/Readme.md

 ### With Docker

-To run the software stack with docker, the only file needed is [docker-compose.yml](docker-compose.yml).
+To run the software stack with docker, the only files needed are [docker-compose.yml](docker-compose.yml) and [nginx.conf](nginx.conf).
 Configure the values to your needs.
 The setup should work out of the box, but here is a list of values that are important to be changed.